rubendal/SSBU-Calculator/README.md

 This project will be updated when SSBU releases, I'm just leaving this so people can test visualizations of the launch speed changes

 ### Changes from Sm4sh Calculator

+#### Changes based on confirmed stuff
+* 1v1 flag is an option on Character selection to enable the 1.2x damage multiplier
+* Short hop aerial multiplier is an option displayed when selecting an aerial, this will apply the 0.85x damage multiplier

+#### Changes based on approximation
 * Launch speed multiplier increased (using 0.045 for now)
 * Hitstun scaling being slowed down after tumble is considered on this calculator (using the operation hitstun - (hitstun - tumble threshold) * hitstun scaling)
 * Launch speed decay is not a constant in this calculator, it uses (launch speed / hitstun)
-* 1v1 flag is an option on Character selection to enable the 1.2x damage multiplier
+* Staleness queue positions 1-3 reduction factors added (2 and 3 are somewhat inaccurate), the rest still uses Smash 4 values

+#### Other changes
 * Training mode data display has been removed since we don't know anything about it
 * Smash 4 launches can still be visualized for comparison, these use the vanilla launch speed multiplier and constant decay.
-It also ignores the 1v1 damage multiplier on the KB calculation.
+It also ignores the 1v1 and short hop aerials damage multipliers on the KB calculation.

 ### Notes
 * Don't expect it to be 100% accurate with the SSBU E3 build, changes were based on observation of recorded gameplay and it's most likely not accurate